duanqn/Publish/README.md

 # Publish
-CV, transcript and other documents for HR or other relevant people
+* CV, transcript for HR or other relevant people
+* Public keys